chrlynn26/intro_data_science_class_collection/README.md

-The following repository is a collection of my work for the *Applied Data Science with Python* specialization, offered by the University of Michigan on Coursera.
+The following repository is a collection of my work for the *Applied Data Science* specialization with Python, offered by the University of Michigan on Coursera.
 This specialization has been a thorough guide on how to clean, manipulate, and visualize data in Python and even provided a thorough background for machine learning concepts and applications.
 This specialization consisted of the following five courses:

 <br />

-* **Introduction to Data Science in Python**
+* **Introduction to Data Science**
-* **Applied Plotting, Charting & Data Representation in Python**
+* **Applied Plotting, Charting & Data Representation**
-* **Applied Machine Learning in Python**
+* **Applied Machine Learning**
-* **Applied Text Mining in Python**
+* **Applied Text Mining**
-* **Applied Social Network Analysis in Python**
+* **Applied Social Network Analysis**

 <br />